 How a responsible business owner is supposed to respond when affected by ransomware is still not common knowledge.
 Very rarely is the target a specific company, and it often blindsides victims into a panic mode.
 The typical response for those without a plan is almost always a series of desperate attempts to recover data, finger pointing blame, and then googling how to access cryptocurrency (to pay the ransom).
 In hindsight, most companies wished they had a plan, or had at least started a conversation on the topic.
 If this is you, you are not alone.

-This past year alone, our support department has documented more than 75 cases that mention ransomware in the problem description.
+In 2019, our support department had documented more than 75 cases that mentioned ransomware in the problem description.
 Some companies were left dead-in-the-water because the ransomware had corrupted every database and local backup that operated their daily business.
-As companies encounter this sort of behavior more frequently, they are conditioned to believing that ransomware is just a “cost of doing business.”
+As companies encounter this sort of behavior more frequently, they are conditioned to believe that ransomware is just a “cost of doing business.”
 Let me remind you – it is not, and there are ways to protect you and your data.

 As we modernize our processes, and find ways to use technology in construction, challenges and threats will force us to protect ourselves.
 Just as we have hired Construction Technologists to increase our understanding of our business through technology, we must also encourage our Internal Infrastructure to create adaptable procedures to prevent attacks, and to have a recovery plan if and when an attack is encountered.